afahinfahimi/backtest/docs/2026-Signals.md

 Signals for stocks and market condition are determined separately.
 Market Signal is displayed in the top MC bar.
-Stock Action Signal is displayed in the main analysis table in each stock's row.
+Stock Action Signal is displayed in the main analysis table in each stock's row in the Signals column.

 ## Table Columns — Signal Display
 Each stock row displays two signal-related columns: